shopware/docs/guides/tweak-cache-invalidation.md

 }
 ```

-However, if only certain parts of the cache invalidation are to be adjusted, finer adjustments to the class can be made using `Shopware\Core\Framework\DependencyInjection\CompilerPass\RemoveEventListener`, in which it is possible to define which event listeners of the service are to be removed.
+However, suppose only certain parts of the cache invalidation are to be adjusted, finer adjustments to the class can be made using `Shopware\Core\Framework\DependencyInjection\CompilerPass\RemoveEventListener`, in which it is possible to define which event listeners of the service are to be removed.

 ```php
 <?php